 “Apprentice electrician” means a person learning the trade under the personal supervision of a state-licensed electrician.

-According to ND Century Code 43-09-11 and ND Rule 24.1-03-01-05, any person registering as an apprentice electrician after January 31, 2008 is required to have related training consisting of one the following:
+According to ND Century Code 43-09-11, any person registering as an apprentice electrician after January 31, 2008 is required to have related training consisting of one the following:

 Registration is required within 6 months of employment.